 Do Pros Use A Fade Or A Draw?

-Why Not Just Hit It Straight Instead?
+Why Not Just Hit A Straight Shot Instead Of Shot Shaping?

 Now, if you were to grab the ends of a shot with plenty of curve in it, and you were able to pull it straight, you would of course have greater distance.
 This means that a balls with zero spin or curve will eventually travel much further than a ball that does manage to draw or fade.